 They translate everyday work into something tangible.
 Candidates can experience a sneak peek into the company, allowing them to see the company’s values and benefits.
 By featuring different types of videos such as company overviews or interviews with employees, the job becomes something candidates can know and understand rather than just read about.

 As candidates watch these videos, they can physically see if they are qualified to do the job, giving more people access to the work.
 Job videos motivate.
 They inspire.
 And most importantly?
-They increase applications.
+They increase applications over job descriptions.